 Project Interchange has achieved an international reputation as the premier forum for directly introducing diverse global thought leaders to Israel.
 Delegation participants gain newfound understanding of Israel and its people, the challenges it faces, Israel’s place in the world, its unique approaches to innovation, and its extraordinary accomplishments.
 By bringing leaders to Israel, AJC Project Interchange communicates the 70-year-old nation’s profoundly democratic character, complex security situation, and diverse and innovative society.
 To understanding one of the world’s most complicated countries, there is no substitute for first-hand experience.

 Project Interchange is an educational, nonpartisan, and apolitical initiative built on the premise that Israel’s achievements, diversity, aspirations, and challenges require no intermediary.
-Project Interchange has brought nearly 6,000 leaders from 110 countries to Israel, where they have gained in-depth insight through direct engagement with senior Israeli, Arab, and Palestinian officials, business and civic leaders, and academics, and visits to historic and strategic sites.
+Project Interchange has brought more than 6,000 leaders from over 115 countries to Israel, where they have gained in-depth insight through direct engagement with senior Israeli, Arab, and Palestinian officials, business and civic leaders, and academics, and visits to historic and strategic sites.

 The quality, integrity, and access of Project Interchange delegations to Israel are unmatched.